-When receiving such notices this Licensing Authority will consider the definition of a 'track' and whether the notice giver is permitted to avail him/herself of the notice.
+When receiving such notices this Licensing Authority will consider the definition of a 'track'

+and whether the notice giver is permitted to avail him/herself of the notice.

-7. Small Society Lotteries
+21. Small Society Lotteries

-This Licensing Authority will adopt a risk based approach towards its enforcement responsibilities for small society lotteries.
+This Licensing Authority will adopt a risk-based approach towards its enforcement responsibilities for small society lotteries.
 This Licensing Authority considers that the following list, although not exclusive, could affect the risk status of the operator:

 - submission of late returns (returns must be submitted no later than three months - after the date on which the lottery draw was held) - submission of incomplete or incorrect returns - breaches of the limits for small society lotteries by, or on behalf of, a charity or for charitable purposes to enable participation in, or support of, sporting, athletic or cultural activities.
+Charities and community groups should contact this Licensing Authority for further advice.